bernie-g/geckolib-docs/docs/3.0.0/item_animations.md

 ### Syncing Item Animations

-To register the animations to sync, simply implement [`ISyncable`](https://github.com/bernie-g/geckolib/blob/1.16/src/main/java/software/bernie/geckolib3/network/ISyncable.java).
+To register the animations to sync to other players in servers, simply implement [`ISyncable`](https://github.com/bernie-g/geckolib/blob/1.16/src/main/java/software/bernie/geckolib3/network/ISyncable.java).
 Then, override the necessary methods like below

 === "Forge"